Jayachandra777/-train-ticket-booking-/README.md

 });
 ```

 That's it!
-You have successfully written unit tests for your TrainTicket contract.
+You have successfully written unit tests for your Train Ticket contract.
 In the next step, we will run these tests and deploy our contract to the celo testnet.
 Stay tuned! 😊

-# Running and deploying the smart contracts
+## Running and deploying the smart contracts:

-In this page, we will run and deploy our TrainTicket contract using hardhat.
-We will use hardhat's built-in network and node to run our tests locally.
-We will also use truffle's migration scripts and hardhat's deploy plugin to deploy our contract to the celo testnet.
+In this page, we will run and deploy our Train Ticket contract using hardhat.
+We will use Gardhat's built-in network and node to run our tests locally.
+We will also use Truffle's migration scripts and Hardhat's deploy plugin to deploy our contract to the celo testnet.

-## Running the tests
+## Running the tests:

-To run our tests, we will use hardhat's `test` command, which will automatically compile our contract and run our test file using mocha and waffle.
-To run our tests, we will open a new terminal window in our hardhat project folder and type this command:
+To run our tests, we will use Hardhat's `test` command, which will automatically compile our contract and run our test file using Mocha and Waffle.
+To run our tests, we will open a new terminal window in our Fardhat project folder and type this command:

 ```bash
 npx hardhat test